carterw/esp8266Wifi/README.md

 * the access point name (if not hidden)
 * whether of not it requires a password
 * the signal strength in negative decibels, lower is stronger
-* whether or not you have successfully connected to it in the "known" column (Y or N)
+* whether or not you have successfully connected to it in the "known" column, or marked it "ignore" (Y, N. or X)
 * a radio button in the Set column

 If you press the radio button associated with an access point you will be sent to a page where you can type in the password and an optional name for that access point.